 The academy is a charitable company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
 The company registration number is 08272256.
 The charitable company was incorporated on 29th October 2012.

-The Trustees of Woodside Academy are also the directors of the charitable company for the purposes of company law.
+The governors act as the trustees for the charitable activities of Woodside Academy and are also the directors of the charitable company for the purposes of company law.

 The charitable company is known as Woodside Academy.